-The conflict resolution procedure will be as follows (in terms of LHS sponsored activities):
+The conflict resolution procedure will be as follows (in terms of LHS sponsored activities): A contest (game) overrides a rehearsal.

-A Contest (game) overrides a rehearsal.
+A C (game) overrides a renearsai.

-A Performance (concert, drama) overrides a practice.
+A performance (concert, drama) overrides a practice.

 When a conflict exists between a practice and a rehearsal or a performance and a game, a "give and take" policy based upon the objective information available should prevail.
 This "give and take" is the responsibility of the teachers, coaches and sponsors.